 The Board Secretary is Jussi Koskinen, Chief Legal Officer.

-The Chairman of the Board is elected by the shareholders at the General Meeting.
-According to the Charter, the Chairman is to ensure that the Board’s work is conducted efficiently and that the Board fulfils its duties.
-The Chairman is to organise and lead the Board’s work, maintain regular contact with the CEO, ensure that the Board receives sufficient information and documentation and ensure that the work of the Board is evaluated annually and that the Nomination Committee is informed of the result of the evaluation.
+The Chair of the Board is elected by the shareholders at the General Meeting.
+The Board meets according to its annual meeting schedule and as necessary.
+The Chair is to ensure that the Board’s work is conducted efficiently and that the Board fulfils its duties.
+The Chair is to organise and lead the Board’s work, maintain regular contact with the President and Group CEO, ensure that the Board receives sufficient information and documentation and ensure that the work of the Board is evaluated annually and that the Shareholders’ Nomination Board is informed of the result of the evaluation.

 Evaluation of the Board

-The Board of Directors annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for the purpose of continously improving the work.
-The evaluation is based on a methodology that includes questionnaires to evaluate the Board as a whole, the Chairman and individual Board members.
-The results of the self-evaluation process is discussed by the Board and presented to the Nomination Committee by the Chairman.
+The Board annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for the purpose of continuously improving the Board work.
+The evaluation is based on methodology that includes questionnaires to evaluate the Board as a whole, the Chair and individual Board members.
+In 2019 the self-evaluation was carried out by an external consultant and included interviews with all Board members.
+The result of the self-evaluation process is further discussed by the Board and presented to the Shareholders’ Nomination Board by the Chair of the Board

-In accordance with the external framework and in order to increase the effectiveness of the board work, the Board of Directors has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
-The duties of the Board Committees, as well as working procedures, are defined in the Charter.
-Each Committee regularly reports on its work to the Board.
-The minutes are communicated to the Board.
+In accordance with the external framework and in order to increase the effectiveness of the Board work, the Board has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
+The duties of the Board Committees, as well as working procedures, are defined in the Committee Charters.
+In general, the Board Committees do not have autonomous decision-making powers and each Committee regularly reports on its work to the Board.
+Further information regarding the Board Committees is given here.